traction-project/ImmersiveAdaptivePlayer/README.md

     <li>Apache Tomcat</li>
 </ul>

-How to use run the player in Apache Tomcat (some steps may vary using XAMPP for Windows):
+How to use run the player with Apache Tomcat (some steps and directories may vary using XAMPP for Windows):

 * Run C:\apache-tomcat\bin\startup.bat
 * Open C:\apache-tomcat\webapps folder
-* Copy the ImmersiveAdaptivePlayer folder into webapps folder
+* Copy the ImmersiveAdaptivePlayer folder into webapps folder (make sure the folder is named ImmersiveAdaptivePlayer, with no other characters and respecting the letters in capital)
+* Your directory must be webapps\ImmersiveAdaptivePlayer\all-folders-files.
+Make sure there is not a subfolder also called ImmersiveAdaptivePlayer.
-* Open a browser and type: "your_apache_server_address:portnumber"/ImmersiveAdaptivePlayer/
+* Open a browser and type: "your_apache_server_address:portnumber"/ImmersiveAdaptivePlayer/ (portnumber is usually 8080 with Tomcat)

 ## Built With